-3. Timeline of Determination Regarding Responsibility
+4. Timeline of Determination Regarding Responsibility

-If there are no extenuating circumstances, the determination regarding responsibility will be issued by the University within ten (10) business days of the completion of the hearing.
+If there are no extenuating circumstances, the determination regarding responsibility will be issued by the University within ten (10) business days of the completion of thehearing.

-4. Finality
+5. Finality

-The determination regarding responsibility becomes final either on the date that the University provides the parties with the written determination of the result of the appeal, if an appeal is filed consistent with the procedures and timeline outlined in "Appeals" below, or if an appeal is not filed, the date on which the opportunity to appeal expires.
+The determination regarding responsibility becomes final either on the date that theUniversity provides the parties with the written determination of the result of the appeal, if an appeal is filed consistent with the procedures and timeline outlined in "Appeals" below, or if an appeal is not filed, the date on which the opportunity to appeal expires.

-VI.
-Appeals

-A. Student Appeal Procedures
+L. Appeals of Determination & Sanctions Student Appeal Procedures

 - 1. Both Complainants and Respondents have the right to appeal (1) a dismissal of a Formal Complaint, or any allegations therein and (2) a determination regarding responsibility. - 2.
-To appeal, a party must submit their written appeal within 5 business days of being notified of the decision, indicating the grounds for the appeal. - 3.
-The limited grounds for appeal are: - a.
+To appeal, a party must submit their written appeal to the Title IX Coordinator within five (5) business days of being notified of the decision, indicating the grounds for the appeal. - 3.
+The Title IX Coordinator will submit the appeal to the Vice President for Student Development.
+The Vice President for Student Development, or their designee, shall not have served as the Title IX Coordinator, Title IX investigator, Hearing Chair or advisor to any party in the case. - 4.
+Grounds for appeal of the dismissal of a Formal Complaint, determination of violation and sanctions are limited to the following:

+- a.
 Procedural irregularity that affected the outcome of the matter (i.e. a failure to follow the institution's own procedures); - b.
 New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter.
-A student's failure to attend a hearing or provide information during a hearing does not constitute grounds for appeal on the basis of new information. - c.
-The Title IX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias. - 4.
-The implementation of sanctions involving loss of campus housing or class attendance may be delayed only when the responding student files an appeal regarding loss or suspension of these privileges.
-These privileges may be reinstated pending the conclusion of the appeal process. - 5.
-The original finding and sanction(s) will stand if the appeal is not timely or is not based on the grounds listed above, and such a finding and sanction(s) are final.

-- 6. When a party requests an appeal, the other party (parties) will be notified of the appeal and grounds and given an opportunity to respond with a written statement submitted to the Vice President for Student Development within five (5) business days of the notification.
+A party's failure to attend a hearing or provide information during a hearing does not constitute grounds for appeal on the basis of new information; - c.
+The Title IX Coordinator, investigator(s), or Hearing Chair had a conflict of interest or bias; and/or - d.
+Sanctions are disproportionate to the policy violation. - 5.
+The original determination and sanction(s) will stand if the appeal is not timely or is not based on the grounds listed above. - 6.
+When a party requests an appeal, the other party (parties) will be notified of the appeal and grounds and given an opportunity to respond with a written statement submitted to the Title IX Coordinator within five (5) business days of the notification.
 The written response must be received by 11:59pm on the fifth business day. - 7.
-The Vice President for Student Development or designee will review the appeal and any subsequent responses and render a decision, in writing to all parties, within ten (10) business days of the final submittal deadline.
-There will be no further appeal. - 8.
+The Vice President for Student Development or their designee will review the appeal and any subsequent responses and render a decision, in writing to all parties, within ten (10) business days of the final submittal deadline. - 8.
 Appeals are not intended to be full re-hearings of the complaint.
 Appeals are confined to a review of the written documentation or record of the original hearing and pertinent documentation regarding the grounds for appeal. - 9.
-The submission of appeal stops any sanctions until a decision is reached on the appeal.
-Supportive Measures and remote learning opportunities/ administrative leaves and suspensions with pay for employees remain available during the pendency of the appeal. - 10.
+The submission of appeal halts any sanctions until a decision is reached on the appeal.
+Supportive and Interim Measures, including remote learning opportunities, remain available during the pendency of the appeal. - 10.
 If a party appeals, the University will as soon as practicable notify the other party in writing of the appeal, however the time for appeal shall be offered equitably to all parties and shall not be extended for any party solely because the other party filed an appeal. - 11.
 Outcome of appeal will be provided in writing simultaneously to both parties, and include rationale for the decision. - 12.
 The decision of the Appeal is the final action of the University.

-B. Employee Appeal Procedures
+Employee Appeal Procedures